 Key Consideration 1 An FMI should have default rules and procedures that enable the FMI to continue to meet its obligations in the event of a participant default and that address the replenishment of resources following a default.
 Description Participant default rules and procedures Q.13.1.1 : Do the FMI's rules and procedures clearly define an event of default (both a financial and an operational default of a participant) and the method for identifying a default?
 How are these events defined?
 CRCC has defined rules and procedures for declaring and managing default events in Chapter Eight of Title Two of the Rulebook and in Chapter Two of Title Seven of Part I of the Circular.
 These documents are available to the public through the CRCC website www.camaraderiesgo.com .
-CRCC has established in its Operating Rules that, to adopt the decision of declaring default of a Clearing Member, it will take into consideration whether any or all of the following circumstances have occurred with respect to the Clearing Member: - The non-constitution, adjustment, modification, extension, replacement or substitution of collateral in due time and form.
+CRCC has established in its Operating Rules that, to adopt the decision of declaring default of a Clearing Member, it will take into consideration whether any or all of the following circumstances have occurred with respect to the Clearing Member: The non-constitution, adjustment, modification, extension, replacement or substitution of collateral in due time and form.
 Non-payment of the daily settlement or the settlement at maturity.
 Non-payment of the settlement of premiums or any other item associated with the operations and/or equities and/or segments.
 Failure to pay the fees or any other amount due to CRCC in due time and manner.
-The failure of the Clearing Member to constitute collateral in time and form, the non-payment of daily settlement and premiums or the non-payment in time and form of fees or any other amount due to CRCC, corresponding to the accounts of third parties or of the Non-Clearing Members of which it is a Clearing

-Member, regardless of whether or not the holders of such accounts have complied with this obligation towards the corresponding Member.

-- The non-delivery of the corresponding equity when the operation must be settled by means of the delivery of the same. - The initiation of bankruptcy or intervention proceedings, whatever they may be called, or of compulsory or voluntary liquidation, either in Colombian territory or in any other jurisdiction, in relation to the Clearing Member, its parent company or another company of its group with economic and financial importance within it, or the adoption by a legal or administrative authority of a universal measure, provided for by Colombian or other State legislation, for the liquidation of the Member. - The suspension or expulsion of the Clearing Member, its parent company or another of its group with economic and financial importance within the same, from a market, an exchange, a trading system, a clearing and settlement system, a central counterparty entity or a clearing house. - The occurrence of any other default to comply with its obligations under the Rulebook of CRCC and its regulations on the matter, which may generate a risk to the economic stability of CRCC. - The occurrence of facts or acts, whether known or not by the Clearing Member, that jeopardize its relationship with other Members, with the deposits of securities or money and with CRCC itself.
-Such facts or acts may concern, for example, statements, information or records referring to national or international blocking or control lists for money laundering and financing of terrorism, in which the non-Clearing Member, its shareholders, directors or related persons may be directly or indirectly affected. - Any other cause established in the Agreement signed between CRCC S.A and the Clearing Member.
+The failure of the Clearing Member to constitute collateral in time and form, the non-payment of daily settlement and premiums or the non-payment in time and form of fees or any other amount due to CRCC, corresponding to the accounts of third parties or of the Non-Clearing Members regardless of whether the holders of such accounts have complied with this obligation towards the corresponding Member.
+The non-delivery of the corresponding equity when the operation must be settled by means of the delivery of the same.
+The initiation of bankruptcy or intervention proceedings, whatever they may be called, or of compulsory or voluntary liquidation, either in Colombian territory or in any other jurisdiction, in relation to the Clearing Member, its parent company or another company of its group with economic and financial importance within it, or the adoption by a legal or administrative authority of a universal measure, provided for by Colombian or other State legislation, for the liquidation of the Member.
+The suspension or expulsion of the Clearing Member, its parent company or another default to comply with its obligations under the Rulebook of CRCC and its regulations on the matter, which may generate a risk to the economic stability of CRCC.
+The occurrence of facts or acts, whether known or not by the Clearing Member, that jeopardize its relationship with other Members, with the deposits of securities or morey and with CRCC itself.
+Such facts or acts may concern, for example, statements, information or records referring to national locking or contr